linode/terraform-provider-linode/docs/resources/image.md

 * `label` - (Required) A short description of the Image.
 Labels cannot contain special characters.

 * `description` - (Optional) A detailed description of this Image.

+* `tags` - (Optional) A list of customized tags.

+* `replica_regions` - (Optional) A list of regions that customer wants to replicate this image in.
+At least one valid region is required and only core regions allowed.
+Existing images in the regions not passed will be removed. **Note:** Image replication may not be available to all users.
+See Replicate an Image [here](https://techdocs.akamai.com/linode-api/reference/post-replicate-image) for more details.

+* `wait_for_replications` - (Optional) Whether to wait for all image replications become `available`.
+Default to false.

 - - -